POLICIES AND PROCEDURES

 Pod Volunteer is committed to the fair treatment of its volunteers

 A check is only requested after a thorough risk assessment has indicated that one is both proportionate and relevant to the volunteer role concerned.
-For those volunteer roles where a DBS check is required, we will inform you as part of the application process.
+For those volunteer roles where a criminal record check is required, we provide this information on our website and during the application process.

 Unless the nature of the volunteer role allows Pod Volunteer to ask questions about your entire criminal record, we only ask about ‘unspent’ convictions as defined in the Rehabilitation of Offenders Act 1974.